fbpx

 While broad market low cost index funds are likely the single best tool for long-term investors, their use for short-term savings is a far riskier proposition.
 Keep in mind that on average, the US stock market drops by 10% or more at least once every 2 years, drops by 20% or more every 7 years and experiences a crash (drop of 30% or more) every 12 years.

-Obviously these are just averages and owning other types of assets within an account can reduce risk but even a very broadly diversified portfolio can see significant drawdowns in a crisis.
+Obviously these are just averages and owning other types of assets (such a bonds) within an account can reduce risk but even a very broadly diversified portfolio can see significant drawdowns in a crisis.
 Finding the right short-term balance can be especially complex in an environment like we are in today where equity valuations are still high and interest rates remain relatively low.
+Managing a stock & bond portfolio for an upcoming goal requires a concrete plan with active rebalancing to reduce your risk as you get closer to your goal date.

 Risk parity portfolios